theabhipatel/master_the_javascript/README.md

 # Master the JavaScript
-This repo covers all TypeScript methods in general
+This repo covers all JavaScript methods in general

----
 ---

 ### Introduction to JavaScript: